Europe mulls major step towards "fiscal union"

 After falling short with her “fiscal compact” on budget discipline, German Chancellor Angela Merkel is pressing for much more ambitious measures, including a central authority to manage euro area finances, and major new powers for the European Commission, European Parliament and European Court of Justice.

-She is also seeking a coordinated European approach to reforming labor markets, social security systems and tax policies, German officials say.
+She is also seeking a coordinated European approach to reforming labour markets, social security systems and tax policies, German officials say.

 Until states agree to these steps and the unprecedented loss of sovereignty they involve, the officials say Berlin will refuse to consider other initiatives like joint euro zone bonds or a “banking union” with cross-border deposit guarantees - steps Berlin says could only come in a second wave.